Puyallup Tribe of Indians

 About the Puyallup Tribe of Indians

-The Puyallup People have lived along the shores of what is now called Puget Sound for thousands of years.
+The Puyallup People have lived along the shores of what is now called Puget Sound since time immemorial.
 The Puyallup Tribe of Indians is a sovereign nation of more than 5,000 members and one of the largest employers in Pierce County.
 It serves its people and neighbors with generosity and is committed to building a sustainable way of life for future generations.
+Learn more about the Puyallup Tribe.

 About the Puyallup Tribal Council

 The Puyallup Tribal Council is the elected governing body of the Puyallup Tribe of Indians.
-The council consists of Chairman David Z. Bean, Vice Chairman Bill Sterud, Sylvia Miller, Tim Reynon, Annette Bryan, James Rideout and Anna Bean.
+The council consists of Chairman Bill Sterud, Vice Chairwoman Sylvia Miller, David Z. Bean, Annette Bryan, James Rideout, Anna Bean, and Monica Miller.